Characters: Mobile Suit Gundam 0080: War in the Pocket

 - Big Bad: Directly or indirectly responsible for every horrible thing that the heroes go through in-series.

-- Bigger Bad: Killing's just the officer in command of this operation; all of Zeon is behind him, with Gihren and Kycilia as the Big Bads of the entire war.
+- The Dragon: Killing's just the officer in command of this operation; all of Zeon is behind him, with Gihren and Kycilia as the Big Bads of the entire war.

 - Expy: Of his boss, arguably.
-They're both arrogant cold-blooded social climbers and chessmasters who murder their way into command positions, authorise the use of WMDs, and will do anything to ensure a Zeon victory.
+They're both arrogant, cold-blooded social climbers and chessmasters who murder their way into command positions, authorize the use of WMDs in direct violation of a treaty banning their use, and will do anything to ensure a Zeon victory.
 Even the character designs are rather similar.